poulsp/docker-Alice-Linux-x86/README.md

 Read Installing but be sure also to read [More](#more).

 ## Installing.
+Have these three files in Your head from now.
+It will save you for troubles later on.

+    `'config.py'` `'snips.toml'` and `'googlecredentials.json'`
 Enter following:
 - `docker network create alice-nw`
 - `git clone docker-Alice-Linux-x86`